aodn/data-services/AODN/AODN-WAVE-DM/DOT-WA-WAVE/README.md

 since it hasn't been digitalised yet by the data provider.
 This link is a zip file containing the whole wave archive data for a specific site.

 Another link to a zip file containing basic metadata of this site is also available.
-The metadata file is always available even though no was digitalised.
+The metadata file is always available even though no data was digitalised.

 Follows is a link to a zip file example for the JUR40 site:
 * https://s3-ap-southeast-2.amazonaws.com/transport.wa/WAVERIDER_DEPLOYMENTS/WaveRider_Yearly_Processed/JUR40_YEARLY_PROCESSED.zip